-Once your build is complete you can deploy it to an FPGA and run your command on the host CPU.
+Once your build is complete you can deploy the image to an F1 instance.
+This programs the FPGA with your compiled and optimized code and runs your chosen command on the host CPU.

-reco deployment run <build_ID> <cmd>will deploy your build to the FPGA and run your chosen command on the host CPU.
+reco deploy run <build_ID> <cmd>will deploy your build to the FPGA and run your chosen command on the host CPU.

 - If your deployment is designed to run indefinitely, it is important to remember to stop it – live deployments are charged to your account (open-source users get 20 hours/month for free).
 Run

 reco deployment stop <deployment-ID>to stop a deployment.
 It is also good practice to include a timeout, just in case you forget to stop a deployment.
 To do this you can run

 reco deployment run <build-ID> timeout 30m <cmd>to ensure that the deployment runs for 30 minutes max.
 You can set whatever timeout you want, using hours